- Tier 2 Certification Bins

 The Tier 2 regulation introduced more stringent numerical emission limits relative to the previous Tier 1 requirements, and a number of additional changes that made the standards more stringent for larger vehicles.
 Under the Tier 2 regulation, the same emission standards apply to all vehicle weight categories, i.e., cars, minivans, light-duty trucks, and SUVs have the same emission limit.

 The Tier 2 emission standards were phased-in from 2004 to 2009.
-Under the Tier 3 proposal, Tier 2 stadards will be phased-out and replaced by Tier 3 regulations over the period of 2017-2015.
+Tier 2 stadards will be phased-out and replaced by Tier 3 regulations over the period of 2017-2025.

 In Tier 2, the applicability of light-duty emission standards has been extended to cover some of the heavier vehicle categories.
 The Tier 1 standards applied to vehicles up to 8500 lbs GVWR.
 The Tier 2 standards apply to all vehicles that were covered by Tier 1 and, additionally, to “medium-duty passenger vehicles” (MDPV).
 The MDPV is a new class of vehicles that are rated between 8,500 and 10,000 lbs GVWR and are used for personal transportation.
 This category includes primarily larger SUVs and passenger vans.
 Table 1 outlines and defines the vehicle categories used in the EPA Tier 2 standards.
 Engines in commercial vehicles above 8500 lbs GVWR, such as cargo vans or light trucks, continue to certify to heavy-duty engine emission standards.